jenkinsci/git-bisect-plugin/README.md

 2. Job Type
     - Can be either FreeStyleProject or a Pipeline Project
 3. Parameterized Build
-    - Must support a parameter for the choosing the revision, the default name is 'REVISION'.
+    - Must support a revision parameter.
+The default name is 'REVISION'.
 It's configurable in the "Git Bisect" Build Step in the Bisect Project

 ## Example Configuration